iggorhenri-tech/iggorhenri-tech/README.md

 🇧🇷 Rio de Janeiro, Brazil

 I am passionate about **software development, and networks**.
-Currently pursuing a **Bachelor’s degree in Information Systems** at Estácio de Sá University, I combine academic projects with practical experience in **Java development** and **computer maintenance**.
+Currently pursuing a **Bachelor’s degree in Information Systems** at Estácio de Sá University, I combine academic projects with practical experience in **Java development** and **Computer maintenance**.

 I hold Cisco certifications in Networking and Cybersecurity and am currently enrolled in the Cisco CyberOps Associate.